ubc-library-rc/rdm/content/09_License-Research-Data.md

 >Ali, Naila; White, Hailie; Min, Jason; Leung, Larry, 2025, "Pharmacy Program in a BC First Nation: Perspectives of Patients, Clinicians, and Student Learners in a Rural and Remote Indigenous Context", [https://doi.org/10.5683/SP3/TAWTOV](https://doi.org/10.5683/SP3/TAWTOV), Borealis, V2

 # Open Government Licenses
+As an extra note, you may also be interested in knowing about a different kind of license: Open Government Licenses (OGL).
+OGLs are applied to government datasets in government open data portals.
+This kind of license allows users to reuse government data openly (but not freely, since there are outlined terms).
-Open Government Licenses (OGLs) allow users to use government data openly.
-Applying an OGL supports and encourages policies related to government transparency and accountability, such as BC’s Open Information and Open Data [policy](https://www2.gov.bc.ca/gov/content/data/policy-standards/data-policies/open-data).
+* This kind of license also supports and encourages policies related to government transparency and accountability, such as BC’s Open Information and Open Data [policy](https://www2.gov.bc.ca/gov/content/data/policy-standards/data-policies/open-data).

-Different levels of government of different provinces and territories have their own version of an OGL.
-The Open Government Licenses can be very similar to one another, but they can vary by attribution name and information provider.
+Different levels of government in different Canadian provinces and territories have their own OGL version.
+You may notice that the usage terms can be very similar to one another, but vary by attribution name and information provider.

-Here are some examples of data portals by various levels of government:
+Here are some examples of open data portals by various levels of government:
 - [OGL-Canada](https://search.open.canada.ca/opendata/) version 2.0
 - [OGL-BC](https://catalogue.data.gov.bc.ca/) version 2.0
 - [OGL-Vancouver](https://opendata.vancouver.ca/pages/home/) version 1.0